Return back to the Blog

 4. Get down low

 When I say this, I mean it.
 Get on your belly, right on the ground.
 This will make the dog stand out and not blend into the grass.
 If you have a camera with a flip screen, you can then just get the camera down low, but I am old school and I like to see down the viewfinder at what I am capturing.
 Hence why I wear black clothes at sessions, because I get dirty!
+This is also a golden rule for the Melbourne pet photographer Pupparazzi.
+Simon at Pupparazzi often says that 'if you don't go home dirty, you haven't got the shot!'

 5. How to make a dog run where you want it to